 Colorado has a coordinated statewide trauma system designed to assure that people who are seriously injured in Colorado receive rapid and appropriate care.
-Boulder Community Hospital (BCH) is a Level II Trauma Center, the highest level available in Boulder County.
+BCH's Foothills Hospital is a Level II Trauma Center, the highest level available in Boulder County.

-Critically injured patients who require even more advanced trauma services are transferred from Boulder Community Hospital to our partner, Denver Health’s Rocky Mountain Regional Level I Trauma Center.
+Critically injured patients who require even more advanced trauma services are transferred from Foothills Hospital to our partner, Denver Health’s Rocky Mountain Regional Level I Trauma Center.

 BCH works very closely with regional Emergency Medical Services, including an emergency flight service, to ensure that patients are rapidly transported to the appropriate facility.

-As a Level II Trauma Center, Boulder Community Hospital also serves as a referral location and consultation/training resource for other hospitals in our region.
+As a Level II Trauma Center, Foothills Hospital also serves as a referral location and consultation/training resource for other hospitals in our region.